 School and student safety are a main priority in the Gasconade County R-2 School District.
-We are fortunate to have partnered with the Owensville Police Department and have hired a full-time SRO (School Resource Officer).
+We are fortunate to have partnered with the Owensville Police Department and have hired Officer Finley as our SRO (School Resource Officer) for the 2022-2023 school year.
 The SRO will be available to all buildings in the district and will be a friendly face to our students.
-The SRO will work with our Family School Liaisons if the need arises.
+The SRO will work with our Family

+School Liaisons if the need arises.
 Please discuss bus safety with your students.
 Our buses transport up to 65 students on a bus.
 It is important for the safety of all students to ensure your student is sitting in the seat properly and displaying appropriate behavior.
 Please partner with us in communicating the important bus safety to all students.

 This summer our technology, custodial, and maintenance staff have been busy preparing for the return of students, and staff.
 All buildings have been cleaned and disinfected.
 There have been some improvements made to our parking lots and the interior of all the buildings.
-The technology staff have prepared student and teacher devices, so they are ready for learning on August 23rd.
+The technology staff have prepared student and teacher devices, so they are ready for learning on August 22nd.
 Buildings will continue to be cleaned and disinfected regularly to help keep students well.